 Any student with a strong interest in the geosciences is encouraged to apply.
 Many of our faculty received their undergraduate training outside of the geosciences (e.g., physics, chemistry, math, etc.), so we recognize the value of these fundamental disciplines in our field.
 Unsure if your background is a good fit?
 Feel free to contact faculty members directly to learn about their research programs.

-The EEPS department does not require scores from the Graduate Record Examination.
-Submitted GRE scores will not be used to evaluate applicants.
-Instead, your academic record, interests and objectives, and letters of recommendation will be evaluated holistically.
+We do not require GRE scores as part of our application package.
+However, we believe in allowing every applicant to showcase their academic and research success in whatever form that may take.
+Your academic record, interests and objectives, and letters of recommendation will be evaluated holistically.
 Students are encouraged to prepare a thoughtful expression of their goals and prospective plans of study as part of the application form or in an attached letter.

 A complete application includes the following: